 - Accentuate the positive and spend time exploring their recollections (of long term memories.)

-- Pause from time to time as ask: "How are you?
+- Pause from time to time and ask: "How are you?
 Shall we do this some more?"

 - Acknowledge responses and participation by saying 'thank you.'

 - Your expressions speak volumes; yes, this disease is confusing from the inside and the outside: Smile!

 The Long Goodbye, Part 2: The Empty Sigh After Alzheimer's Disease explores the stages of grief after a dementia related death.
 I will present some insights from therapists and researchers, and guidance for your continued compassionate contact.

 Thank you for caring!